ICESI-PI1/icesi-filantrop-a-equipo-3/docs/meets/week7/week7_report.md

 - ### **Dylan Bermudez Cardona**
   - **What I did?**
-    Finished improving style in Alerts and Messages.
+    Finished improving style in Alert

   - **What I'm going to do?**
-    Make all the forms more editable, because the most of them are automatically created by the 'form.as_p' in Jinja.
+    I'm going to make "Mark as solved" functionality in alerts.

   - **Impediments**
     Nothing.

 - ### **Sara Valeria Cardona Vásquez**
   - **What I did?**
-    .
+    . continue  implementing the functionality upload csv files to register students

   - **What I'm going to do?**
-    .
+    .fix issues related to the functionality upload csv files to register students

   - **Impediments**
     Nothing.